Here are some prime areas or ways to spot the lights.

 Located about 40 kilometers from Rovaniemi’s center, Kätkävaara is a tucked-away hill that gives you a panoramic view of the Arctic sky.
 This is a great spot if you’re looking for a quieter escape away from the city’s pollution and activity.
 The best part is that it is easily accessible by car and is home to diverse wildlife.

 This location lives up to its name!
 Although it is only 8 kilometers from Rovaniemi, the village offers a fun, festive atmosphere along with great opportunities for viewing Northern Lights as it is situated remotely and right below the Arctic Circle.
-One of the most charming features of this village is the Post Office, where tourists can send postcards with an Arctic Circle postmark.
+The most charming feature of this village is the Post Office, where tourists can send postcards with an Arctic Circle postmark.

-If you’re ready to move away from the roads and go straight onto the waters, then a good heated boat expedition on the Kemi River is the one for you.
+Move away from the roads and go straight to the waters, for a good heated boat expedition on the Kemi River.
 Located just 40 kilometers from Rovaniemi, the river’s remote location allows for a great Northern Lights viewing experience, especially during the dark winter months.
 You can board a train from Rovaniemi or rent a car to Kemi harbor where the boats depart for the Northern Lights cruise.

 Yes, you can catch the lights in the city’s center but the ambient light and activity around the city will most likely interfere with its clarity.
 The best is to go a little away from the city.